A practical guide to transferable tax credits carrybacks and carryforwards

 Reunion has supported several corporate tax leaders who are baking additional time into their carryback modeling assumptions.
 These are generally larger C corporations who are requesting refunds over $5 million, which are subject to another level of review through the Joint Committee on Taxation (JCT).

-Most of these companies consider 90 days their best-case scenario and anticipate that a refund could take longer.
+Most of these companies consider 90 days their best-case scenario and anticipate that a refund could take longer – perhaps six to nine months.

 The IRS pays interest on refunds that take longer than 45 days

-Tax credits with wider discounts or delayed payments are most suitable
+Tax credits with wider discounts generally work well

-However, all transferable tax credits, irrespective of discount, can be suitable candidates for a carryback as long as they are “applicable credits” – see exhaustive list below.
+All transferable tax credits, irrespective of discount, can be suitable for a carryback as long as they are “applicable credits.”
+We included an exhaustive list below.

-At the same time, a buyer can achieve the same time-value-of-money benefit with delayed payments.
+A buyer can achieve a comparable time-value-of-money benefit by negotaiting delayed payment with the seller.
 Reunion supported a publicly traded buyer, for instance, who purchased 2025 Section 45 PTCs for a carryback from a seller who was willing to accept payment in June 2026.

 "Applicable credits" that are eligible for a carryback